impanyu/algorithm_snippet/docs/index.md

 		if(A[mid]<=v) l=mid+1;
 		else r=mid;
 	}
-	return l-1;// if not found, still return the number of values less than v }
+        // if not found, still return the number of values less than v return l-1;
+}
 ```